wordslab-org/wordslab-notebooks/README.md

 - a fully featured AI development environment based on **Jupyterlab notebooks** with popular tools and extensions
 - a consistent installation of all the GPU-accelerated Python libraries you need to start your projects right away (see list below)
 - scripts and tutorials to guide you through the whole development lifecycle (with Github and Huggingface)
-- all that contained in a single "wordslab-notebooks" directory on your machine
+- all that contained within a single "wordslab-notebooks" directory on your machine

 Don't be deceived by the apparent simplicity of this solution: simplicity is the main feature of the product!

 It is the result of **many iterations over 4 years** to converge to this lightweight and seamless experience.
 You will see over time that everything you try just works out of the box.

 ![wordslab-notebooks architecture](./docs/images/wordslab-notebooks-architecture.jpg)